Visyond/website-hugo/site/content/_index.md

     link: /solutions/analysis
     title: Instantly Understand your Spreadsheet Data
   - descr: "Visyond’s interactive presentations will help you **create powerful visualizations your stakeholders can interact with without working directly with the spreadsheet**:\r\n\r\n* Present the results from your analyses data and allow stakeholders to play with the numbers on-the-fly without interacting with or breaking the spreadsheet\r\n* Create interactive apps such as Sales ROI calculators, Marketing KPIs based on your spreadsheet data and calculations\r\n* Quickly generate financial statements such as Balance Sheets and Income & Cashflow Statements\r\n* Control information flow by sharing the whole or only specific parts of the presentations and reports\r\n"
+    files:
+      - descr: >-
+          Empower stakeholders to test their own assumptions without interacting directly with the spreadsheet by using Visyond's Interactive Presentations!
+        file: /img/Interactive Slides in Browser v3.png
+        title: INTERACTIVE PRESENTATIONS & APPS
+      - descr: >-
+          Visyond’s financial statements greatly reduce the risk of errors and time required to prepare Balance Sheets, Income and Cash Flow Statements, ratios and KPIs, etc. by automating the build process and removing the need for manual checks and audits of the calculations.
+        file: /img/Financial Statements in Browser.png
+        title: AUTO-GENERATED FINANCIAL STATEMENTS
     image: /img/v_clip_group_4.png
     link: /solutions/presentation
     title: Report And Present Data With Impact